pfunks/TCTest/test_faq.md

 ## What do the Home, New, Hot, Trending, and Promoted links show?

-These are various ways to sort blog posts.
+These are various ways to sort Steem posts.

-**Home** - Most recent posts of the people you follow (your feed).
+**Home** - The most recent posts of the accounts you follow (your feed).

-**New** - Posts are sorted by the time posted, newest first.
+**New** - Posts are sorted by the time posted, with newest first.

 **Hot** - Popular posts at the moment.

-**Trending** - Posts with the highest pending rewards currently.
+**Trending** - Posts with the most amount of votes, stake-weighted, recently.

-**Promoted** - Listings that are boosted by Steem Dollar payments get "Promoted" for greater visibility.
+**Promoted** - Listings that are boosted by Steem Dollar payments get promoted for greater visibility.

 ## What information is available in my account menu?

-You can get to your account menu by clicking on the avatar icon in the top-right corner of the screen.
+You can get to your account menu by clicking on the avatar icon in the top-right corner of a Steemit.com page.
 (Insert Icon)

 **Feed** - Here is where you go to see the most recent posts from the people you follow.